 Innermost has a tailored range of incredible products such as proteins, boosters and capsules which are crafted with the sole purpose of helping you to achieve specific goals.
 They can be used as a healthy meal replacement, post-workout nutrition or as a way to get important functional nutrients into your system.

 A consistent sleep schedule makes a big difference.
 Heading to bed at a similar time every evening aligns your body clock and synchronises the time with when your body is naturally inclined towards rest with the time you're climbing into bed, as opposed to the moment you press play on Netflix.

 Most people need six to eight hours of sleep a night.
 And try to spend less time swiping on your phone just before bed - the blue light doesn’t do your sleep pattern any favours.

 Habit 4: Cook at home

 Sometimes you can’t help but eat out.
-We get it.
-But not knowing how many calories we’re consuming can be a problem.
-By mastering a few basic kitchen skills, not only can you learn to properly fuel our bodies but it could also lead to mad likes on Instagram.
-You can get some ideas from the Recipe section of our Blog.
+We get it - food is delicious and you want to experience as much of it as possible.
+But not knowing how many calories we’re consuming can be a problem in the long term.
+By mastering a few basic kitchen skills, not only can you learn to properly fuel your body but you'll be saving money, impressing your friends when you cook for them and probably snagging mad likes on Instagram.
+You can get some ideas from the Recipe section of our Insight section.

 Habit 5: Sit less

 Move more, sit less.
-Most people spend 8+ hours/day sitting.
-When you sit down for so long your hip flexors tighten and you start to slump.
+Most people spend more than eight hours a day sitting, and this is far from a healthy habit.
+When you sit down for so long your hip flexors tighten and you start to slump forwards.
 Getting up and standing for a few moments every hour or two can go a long way in ensuring your body stays supple and limber.